interlay/interbtc-spec/polkabtc-spec/docs/source/spec/redeem.rst

 3. The selected vault listens for the ``RequestRedeem`` event emitted by the user.
 The vault then proceeds to transfer BTC to the address specified by the user in the :ref:`requestRedeem` function including a unique hash in the ``OP_RETURN`` of one output.
 4. The vault executes the :ref:`executeRedeem` function by providing the Bitcoin transaction from step 3 together with the redeem request identifier within the time limit.
 If the function completes successfully, the locked PolkaBTC are destroyed and the user received its BTC.
 5. Optional: If the user could not receive BTC within the given time (as required in step 4), the user calls :ref:`cancelRedeem` after the redeem time limit.
 The user is then refunded with the DOT collateral the vault provided.
+6. Optional: If one or more vaults are liquidated, a user can execute a :ref:`liquidationRedeem`.

 Security
 --------